Skip to main content

 • Where there are changes over time.
 Workloads that exhibit seasonality (i.e. they are busy or quiet at certain times).
 This could include unexpected quiet periods that may Indicate a batch stall.

 • Working with large amounts of data where manually defining and adjusting thresholds is impractical.
-For example, an environment with a large numbers of hosts and/or volumes with varying workloads.
+For example, a tenant with a large numbers of hosts and/or volumes with varying workloads.
 Each may have different SLAs, so understanding the ones that exceed the norm is important.

 Creating an Anomaly Detection Monitor